ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 config.dataCallback = dataCallback;
 ```

 Pay attention to the data passed into `callback` argument - `id` and `name` properties are required. `ticket` property is optional and we will use it later.
 You should always provide correct object structure containing unique item ID.
-Although the `name` property is required when using `autocomplete` plugin with default view and output templates, it can be changed by custom templating.
+Although the `name` property is required when using `autocomplete` plugin with default item and output templates, it can be changed by custom templating.

 ## Templating